 Cerulean Warblers hop along branches in the canopy searching for insects.
 In Arkansas and Tennessee researchers found that they tended to forage in the top third of the tree.
 Breeding pairs aggressively defend their canopy territories.
 Males sometimes attack each other, grappling with bills and feet as they tumble toward the ground.
 Pairs stay together for the breeding season, but their canopy lifestyle makes studying their nesting behavior challenging.
 On the wintering grounds, Cerulean Warblers occur in mixed-species canopy flocks primarily foraging with tropical tanager species.Back to top

 Cerulean Warblers are uncommon and their populations declined by an estimated 1.84% per year between 1966 and 2019 (amounting to a cumulative decline of 63% over that period), according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 530,000 individuals.
 They rate the species a 15 out of 20 on the Continental Concern Score, placing the species on the Yellow Watch List for species with declining populations.
 The International Union for the Conservation of Nature (IUCN) lists them as vulnerable.
-The estimated global breeding population is 570,000, but Partners in Flight estimates that if current rates of decline continue, Cerulean Warblers will lose another half of their remaining population by 2041.
-Cerulean Warblers were abundant throughout the Ohio and Mississippi River valleys during the nineteenth century, but no longer breed throughout much of the area due to habitat loss.
+Partners in Flight estimates a global breeding population of 570,000, and states that if current rates of decline continue, Cerulean Warblers will lose another half of their remaining population by 2041.
+Cerulean Warblers were abundant throughout the Ohio and Mississippi River valleys during the nineteenth century, but they no longer breed throughout much of the area due to habitat loss.
 Loss and degradation of habitat on the breeding and wintering grounds appears to be the primary driver of population declines.
 Conservation efforts aimed at reversing these declines are focusing on forestry practices such as long rotation timber extraction and selective logging to create natural canopy gaps and uneven-aged forest stands.Back to top

 Buehler, David A., Paul B. Hamel and Than Boves.
 (2013).
 Cerulean Warbler (Setophaga cerulea), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.